hokiespurs/airportmap/README.md

 }
 ```

-Then, the airport geojson is loaded and added to the map using the Leaflet geoJson functionality.
+Then, the airport geojson is loaded using [leaflet-ajax](https://github.com/calvinmetcalf/leaflet-ajax) and added to the map using the Leaflet geoJson functionality.

 ```js
 airports= L.geoJson.ajax("assets/airports.geojson",{